Modified particle lifetimes as a signature of deformed relativity: Time dilation from the Clock Postulate

-\textbf{\textit{Time dilation from the Clock Postulate.}} Recently, a novel aspect of the Finslerian description of quantum spacetime was found in \cite{Lobo:2020qoa}\CP{.} By applying the Clock Postulate (CP) (which states that the proper time an observer measures between two events is given by the arc-length of its worldline in spacetime between the two events), we found that the dilated laboratory lifetime $t$ of a particle with velocity $v=dx/dt$ relative to the laboratory (lab) and proper rest frame lifetime $\tau$ is
+Recently, a novel aspect of the Finslerian description of quantum spacetime was found in \cite{Lobo:2020qoa}.
+By applying the Clock Postulate (CP) (which states that the proper time an observer measures between two events is given by the arc-length of its worldline in spacetime between the two events), we found that the dilated laboratory lifetime $t$ of a particle with velocity $v=|d\vec{x}/dt|$ relative to the laboratory (lab) and proper rest frame lifetime $\tau$ is

 where $\gamma^{-1}=\sqrt{1-v^2}$.
 We clearly see the Planck-scale corrections beyond Special Relativity (SR) induced by the MDR \eqref{mdr}.
 In order to connect this expression with observations, it is necessary to express the velocity $v$ in terms of the particle's energy in Finsler geometry, which simply reads